-In common with other life insurers, the profitability of the Group's businesses depends on a mix of factors including mortality and morbidity levels and trends, policy surrenders and take-up rates on guarantee features of products, investment performance and impairments, unit cost of administration and new business acquisition expense.
+In common with other life insurers, the profitability of the Group's businesses depends on a mix of factors including mortality and morbidity levels and trends, policy surrenders and take-up rates on guarantee features of products, investment performance and impairments, unit cost of administration and new business acquisition expenses.

-Prudential needs to make assumptions about a number of factors in determining the pricing of its products, setting reserves, for reporting its capital levels and the results of its long-term business operations.
-For example, the assumption that Prudential makes about future expected levels of mortality is particularly relevant for its UK annuity business.
-In exchange for a premium equal to the capital value of their accumulated pension fund, pension annuity policyholders receive a guaranteed payment, usually monthly, for as long as they are alive.
-Prudential conducts rigorous research into longevity risk, using data from its substantial annuitant portfolio.
-As part of its pension annuity pricing and reserving policy, Prudential's UK business assumes that current rates of mortality continuously improve over time at levels based on adjusted data and models from the Continuous Mortality Investigations (CMI) as published by the Institute and Faculty of Actuaries.
-Assumptions about future expected levels of mortality are similarly relevant to the Guaranteed Minimum Withdrawal Benefit (GMWB) of Jackson's variable annuity business.
+Prudential needs to make assumptions about a number of factors in determining the pricing of its products, for setting reserves, and for reporting its capital levels and the results of its long-term business operations.
+For example, the assumption that Prudential makes about future expected levels of mortality is particularly relevant for its UK annuity business, where payments are guaranteed for at least as long as the policyholder is alive.
+Prudential conducts rigorous research into longevity risk, using industry data as well as its own substantial annuitant experience.
+As part of its pension annuity pricing and reserving policy, Prudential's UK business assumes that current rates of mortality continuously improve over time at levels based on adjusted data and informed by models from the Continuous Mortality Investigation (CMI) as published by the Institute and Faculty of Actuaries.
+Assumptions about future expected levels of mortality are also of relevance to the Guaranteed Minimum Withdrawal Benefit (GMWB) of Jackson's variable annuity business.
 If mortality improvement rates significantly exceed the improvement assumed, Prudential's results of operations could be adversely affected.

-A further example is the assumption that Prudential makes about future expected levels of the rates of early termination of products by its customers (persistency).
+A further factor is the assumption that Prudential makes about future expected levels of the rates of early termination of products by its customers (known as persistency).
 This is particularly relevant to its lines of business other than its UK annuity business, especially Jackson's portfolio of traditional and variable annuities.
 Prudential's persistency assumptions reflect recent past experience for each relevant line of business.
 Any expected change in future persistency is also reflected in the assumption.
 If actual levels of future persistency are significantly different than assumed, the Group's results of operations could be adversely affected.
 Furthermore, Jackson's variable annuity products are sensitive to other types of policyholder behaviour, such as the take-up of its GMWB product features.

-Another example is the impact of epidemics and other effects that cause a large number of deaths.
-Significant influenza epidemics have occurred three times in the last century, but the likelihood, timing, or the severity of future epidemics cannot be predicted.
+Another example is the impact of epidemics and other effects that give rise to a large number of deaths or additional sickness claims.
+Significant influenza epidemics have occurred a number of times over the past century but the likelihood, timing, or the severity of future epidemics cannot be predicted.
 The effectiveness of external parties, including governmental and non-governmental organisations, in combating the spread and severity of any epidemics could have a material impact on the Group's loss experience.